 I like to use all natural wood for my knife handles, in my opinion there is no substitute for the feel of natural wood for a tool handle.
 The method for shaping that I’ll be showing here doesn’t require a bunch of fancy machinery or expensive tools.

-I should mention that I make the butt end and ferrule end square (90 degrees) to the top of the handle.
+I should mention that the butt end and ferrule end square (90 degrees) to the top of the handle.
 This makes the top of the handle in line with the spine of the knife and the bottom face of the handle taper up toward the blade.
 Both sides taper in from the butt end toward the blade.
 I account for all of this when doing my layout, which is why you’ll notice my tang slot is up from centre at first.

 After glue-up I like to take a couple shavings off the top face of the handle to give me a good reference point for marking out the centre of the handle along with the tang slot.